 - GROUP (C): TORTS AND CRIMINAL LAW GROUP - ❖ The Student has to appear in TWO Theory Papers in LL.M.
 IVth Semester.
-Each Theory Paper will carry 100 Marks. - ❖ The Student will write a Dissertation on the topic of his choice with prior consent of his / her Supervisor.
-It will be submitted by the students latest by one month from the date of last theory paper of LL.M.
+Each Theory Paper will carry 100 Marks. - ❖ The Student will submit his / her Dissertation latest by one and half month (45 days) from the date of last theory paper of LL.M.
 IVth Semester.
-The Dissertation will carry 100 Marks. - ❖ The Student will appear in Viva-voce examination in LL.M.
+The Dissertation will carry 100 Marks. - The Student will appear in Viva-voce examination in LL.M.
 IVth Semester which will carry 100 Marks.